Satisfactory Academic Progress

 Students who fail to meet the satisfactory progress requirements at the end of the probationary quarter, will become disqualified from aid.

-Students who are probation may have their financial aid delayed until in the new quarter until their status can be determined.
+At the start of a new quarter, Students who are probation may have their financial aid delayed until their status can be determined.